Toledo Opera

 The Toledo Opera is an American opera company in Toledo, Ohio, performing in the Valentine Theatre in downtown Toledo.
-The company's season consists of three fully-realized operas, plus additional community programming for the Northwest Ohio region.
+The company's season consists of two to three fully-realized operas, plus additional community programming for the Northwest Ohio region.

 History

 Founded in 1959, the company's first General Director was Lester Freedman with conductor Joseph Hawthorne serving as Music Director.
 In 1960, Freedman founded the Dayton Opera and for many years he led the two organizations simultaneously - an arrangement which cut down on production costs for both companies.
 Mr. Freedman enjoyed a great collaboration with many Metropolitan Opera stars who came to Toledo Opera to sing.
 These included Placido Domingo, Lili Chookasian, Chester Ludgin, Roberta Peters, Robert Merrill, Barry Morell, James McCracken, Louise Russell, Martina Arroyo and many more including conductors Anton Coppola, Anton Guadagno, and Imre Pallo.
 In 1983, Freedman was forced out of his position by the Toledo Opera Board after in-fighting among the company's leadership.
 Several interim directors kept the company going over the next three years, including David Bamberger and Johan van der Merwe.

 In 1986, conductor James Meena became the company's new permanent general director and successfully produced opera at the Masonic Theatre (now called the Stranahan Theatre).
 During Mo.
-Meena's tenure, many rising opera starts appeared in Toledo Opera's productions including Renee Fleming, Mark Delavan, and Marcello Giordani.
+Meena's tenure, many rising opera start appeared in Toledo Opera's productions including Renee Fleming, Mark Delavan, and Marcello Giordani.
 In 1994, Toledo philanthropists Theodore and Lucille Gorski created a major financial boon for the company through a one million dollar challenge grant which enabled it to establish an endowment.
 That same year the company played a major role in supporting the renovation of the historic Valentine Theatre in Toledo; a decision which saved the theatre from demolition.
 The renovations of the theater took several years, and Toledo Opera could not move into its new permanent home until 1999.
 The company had the honor of opening the newly renovated theater for Toledo Opera's 40th Season gala night on October 22, 1999, with a production of Giacomo Puccini's Tosca, featuring Diana Soviero in the title role.